16 Types of Calathea Plants Varieties with Names and Pictures

 Calathea zebrina, Zebra Calathea, Goeppertia zebrina

-Calathea zebrina or Zebra Calathea is a perennial plant whose large ovate leaves are dark-green above and reddish-purple below while the spines, veins and margins are a lime-green color.
+Zebra Calathea also called Calathea Zebra Plant is a perennial plant whose large ovate leaves are dark-green above and reddish-purple below while the spines, veins and margins are a lime-green color.

-Calathea zebrina which also goes by the botanical name Goeppertia zebrina is a member of the Marantaceae family.
-The species name, 'zebrina', is in reference to the zebra-like stripes appearance of the leaves.
+Calathea zebrina also goes by the botanical name Goeppertia zebrina.
+The species name, 'zebrina', is in reference to the zebra-like stripes appearance of the leaves and and places these plants among the best plants for the living room where they will create a great first impression.

 13. Calathea makoyana (Peacock Plant)